 GCash is designed to be technically secure.
-This is why we have OTP and MPIN challenges every time we cash-out or cash-in.
-Usually the weak link in this chain is the user itself.
+This is why we have OTP and MPIN challenges every time we cash out or cash in.
+Usually, the weak link in this chain is the user itself.
 This is actually what the “hackers” exploit the most.
-We see different GCashCare clones in Messenger everyday trying their best to get personal information and MPINs from users.
+We see different GCashCare clones in Messenger every day trying their best to get personal information and MPINs from users.

 GCash has already decommissioned GCashCare in Facebook Messenger.
 They now have a dedicated site for support (help.gcash.com).
-So any FB message from a “GCashCare” is most likely someone who wants to dupe you of your hard earned cash.
+So any FB message from a “GCashCare” is most likely someone who wants to dupe you of your hard-earned cash.

-Here is a tip: if you find calling 2882 really wastes your time, try getting your support through the chatbot in the support site instead.
+Here is a tip: if you find calling 2882 really wastes your time, try getting your support through the chatbot on the support site instead.
 There usually is a person behind the chatbot answering questions and offering support.
 They’ve also already made their services available 24/7.

 Unfortunately, sometimes the hackers succeed and they are able to get your funds.
 This is also why GCash established Customer Protect.
 Once you think you’ve been duped of your money, you need to file your application as soon as possible to be able to get your money back.

 Misconception 5: GCash is “not safe” and is not reliable enough

 There is some truth to this, but not in the way you can imagine.
 GCash leverages and is dependent on a lot of different service providers under its wing.
 So often it is not GCash at fault.

 For example, SMSs are provided by Globe Labs.
 Sometimes crucial text messages can get delayed.

 Bank Transfers are powered by Instapay that go through Bancnet.